EllenBosMarcelMulder/Egypt/PRESS RELEASE.md

 # **Press Contact**

-**.:: ASCπ ::. / .:: hexAIπ ::. are the offial and only way of writing
+.:: ASCπ ::. / .:: hexAIπ ::. are the offial and only way of writing in (sub)titels
 Sharm-el-Sheik, Egypt
 License repository: [https://github.com/EllenBosMarcelMulder/.-hexLICences-](https://github.com/EllenBosMarcelMulder/.-hexLICences-).